hwalsuklee/tensorflow-style-transfer/README.md

 </p>

 ### The Gyeongbokgung Palace in Seoul, South Korea
-There results were obtained from default setting except `--max_size 1200` An image was generated approximately after 19.5 mins on  GTX 980 ti.
+There results were obtained from default setting except `--max_size 1200`.
+An image was rendered approximately after 19.5 mins on  GTX 980 ti.

 <p align="center">
 <img src="images/gyeongbokgung.jpg" height="192px">